-The good news is that prescription pain medication is no longer the first, or only, recommendation you will hear about.
-Today, alternative post-surgical pain treatment options are available, helping to alleviate concerns about prescription dependencies following a surgery.
+The good news is that prescription pain medication is no longer the first, or only, the recommendation you will hear about.
+Today, alternative post-surgical pain treatment options are available, helping to alleviate concerns about prescription dependencies following surgery.

 Consulting with pain specialists and talking through your options with your doctor allows every patient to put together a post-surgical pain treatment plan that eases pain, speeds up recovery, reduces the risk of complications, and prioritizes comfort.

 Read on to discover what options you have for treating post-surgical pain and what conversations you can have with your post-surgical pain doctor in order to receive the right treatment plan for you and your lifestyle.

 Note – The below information should not be taken as medical advice and is merely intended as a guide to help readers understand their post-surgical pain treatment options.
 Always talk with your doctor before implementing any treatment regimen.

 Before exploring the options for managing post-surgical pain, it’s important to understand the causes of post-surgical pain.
 These may vary based on the length of surgery, the type of surgery, and other possible factors, but in general, these are the most common causes of post-surgical pain patients should be prepared for.

 Understanding the pain and what to expect can help ease a patient’s mind following surgery.
 Always talk to your doctor about what specific pain you will feel with your surgery.
 In general, however, patients can expect increased pain for the first 48 hours following the surgery.

 Pain is oftentimes worse at night, due to activities completed during the day or sleeping positions that aggravate the pain areas.
 If you experience chronic pain or already undergo pain treatment, it is important to talk to your doctor about how that may impact your post-surgical pain treatment and expectations.